filfreire/filfreire.github.io/_drafts/wildwest.md

 ---

-Recently I came by this comment made by someone working in some tech company:
+Recently I came by this comment made by someone working in some unknown tech company:

 > “(...) but the tech lead will not allow testers have a look at any code.”

 I instantly felt triggered, offended, and whatever it is that people say to express how horrible they feel with something that seems "unbelievable".

-This is a "no brainer" for me: I’d happily leave that company asap.
+This is a "no brainer" for me: without a lot of context, I’d happily leave that company asap.

 Unless the code involves launching of nuclear missiles or some top secret confidential national security stuff (and even then…), I expect the same kind of access to it as a tester, as any contributor has to an open-source project: I want to see the code, the logs, the different environments, the discussions, I want to have the ability to investigate everything and anything that will influence my testing efforts.